Our blood sugar levels are sensitive, and may be affected by things we would never suspect!

-Dehydration can elevate your blood sugar so it is wise to stay well hydrated.
-If you are sick, diarrhea and vomiting for more than two hours, or illness longer than a few days may alter your blood sugar.
+If you are sick, diarrhoea and vomiting for more than two hours, or illness longer than a few days may alter your blood sugar.
 Moreover, blood sugar rises as your body tries to fight any type of illness.

 Medications such as antibiotics and decongestants may alter your blood sugar.
 Check your blood sugar levels during these intermittent special situations so you can help determine how your body will react to these illnesses and treatments.

 Stress may cause your body to release hormones that can cause rises in your blood sugar.
-Although this is more common in people with type 2 diabetes, practice relaxation techniques with deep breathing and exercise, if possible, to reduce stress.
+Although this is more common in people with type 2 diabetes, practice relaxation techniques with deep breathing and exercise, take up a relaxing hobby, do something fun with friends or family, or simply take some me-time to reduce stress.

 Although the main design for sports drinks is to help individuals replenish fluids quickly, many of them contain large amounts of sugar.
 For moderate workouts of less than an hour, plain water should do to replenish your fluids.
-For more intense workouts, a sports drink may be appropriate, but people with diabetes should check with their doctor to see which particular sports drinks would be best for them to use.
+For more intense workouts, a sports drink may be appropriate, but people with diabetes should be careful about drinking sports drinks with a lot of sugar – even when you are doing intensive exercise.

 Normal activities such as mowing the lawn or cleaning the house count as moderate physical activity for a person with diabetes (and for other people, too!).
 This type of activity may help lower the blood sugar in a person with diabetes.
 People with diabetes should participate in mild to moderate physical activity because the activity may lower blood glucose and increase overall fitness.

 Probiotic foods may help people with diabetes by improving digestion.
-Yogurt, for example, is reported to contain “healthy” bacteria that may help protect against gastrointestinal problems.
-The best yogurt choice is plain yogurt or “light yogurt” with no added sugar or fruit.
+Yoghurt, for example, is reported to contain “healthy” bacteria that may help protect against gastrointestinal problems.
+The best yoghurt choice is plain yoghurt or “light yoghurt” with no added sugar or fruit.

-Some studies suggest sprinkling your food with cinnamon may lower blood sugar in individuals with type II diabetes.
-Study investigators suggest cinnamon can add flavor without adding salt, carbohydrates, or calories.
+Some studies suggest sprinkling your food with cinnamon may lower blood sugar in individuals with type 2 diabetes.
+Study investigators suggest cinnamon can add flavour without adding salt, carbohydrates, or calories.

-Most clinicians agree that physical activity almost always can improve an individual’s health, whether they have diabetes or have normal blood glucose levels.
+Physical activity almost always helps improve an individual’s health, whether they have diabetes or have normal blood glucose levels.
 Unfortunately, when people with diabetes do intense or endurance type exercises, their blood sugars may spike up and then drop for as long as 24 hours.

 People with diabetes should check their blood sugar before, during, and after exercises to be sure their blood sugar levels don’t go too high or too low.
 Good blood glucose monitoring, coupled with appropriate treatments, can avoid this blood glucose roller coaster effect of highs and lows.